rexresearch.com

 able to attach to a surface on their own but are often able to

-anchor themselves to the matrix or directly to earlier colonists.
+anchor themselves to the matrix or directly to earlier

-development although herein the terms "formation" and
+is known as development although herein the terms "formation"

-(or colonies) to be increasingly antibiotic resistant.
+cell colony (or colonies) to be increasingly antibiotic

 Dispersal of cells from the biofilm colony is an essential stage